 Snapshot Replication: In snapshot replication, data is replicated to a secondary site.
 The only drawback is the exorbitant cost of maintaining a secondary storage site.
 However, the loss of a data center usually requires a disaster recovery plan in place to deal with its timely functional restoration.

 Cloud Services: Cloud services entail using replication together with cloud backup services.
 It enables speedy recovery in the event of the breakdown of data centers by storing the most recent data copies pertinent in case of disaster.

 Trends in Data Protection

-Ransomware holds data hostage to force the user to pay a ransom to enable its release.
+Ransomware holds personal data hostage from consumers and forces them to pay a ransom to get it back.
 Over time, ransomware has become more sophisticated and advanced.
-It infiltrates the system over a period of time such that when a backup is done, the backup will contain the ransomware as well.
+It can infiltrate the system over a period of time such that when a backup is done, the backup will contain the ransomware as well.

-IT experts are presently working on countering ransomware.
-The inability to deal with malware means organizations will not be able to roll-back clean backup data, leaving data unprotected.
-It is, therefore, crucial to ensure backup data is protected.
+IT experts are constantly working on countering ransomware.
+The inability to deal with malware means organizations will not be able to roll back clean backup data, leaving data unprotected.
+It is crucial to ensure backup data is protected.

 Hyper-Convergence Infrastructure (HCI)